avielfedida/Code-Highlighter/README.md

 5. The `code-highlighter` class must be added to `textarea` element, this element will be replaced with `pre` + `code` elements, there are reasons for that, if you would like to style the element containing your code use the `code-highlighter` class in your stylesheet.

 **Enjoy !**

-About the source code, I worked hard to make the code editable, user friendly and highly commented, `code-highlighter.js` contains about 60% code and 40% comments, so every color scheme, default css rules and much more can be easily removed, replaced or edited.

 ## Contact